AUTHOR'S MAIN SITE > > > > > TABLE OF CONTENTS for version 2 Open Office database tutorials.

 Again: save what you've done.

-(Aside: While you WILL get a "result" if you don't bother to close the report design window, first, you may also find that ooBase won't shut down nicely if you fail to close the report design window before the next step.
+(Aside: Back in ooBase 2.x, while you would GET a "result" if you didn't bother to close the report design window, first, you also sometimes found that ooBase won't shut down nicely if you failed to close the report design window before the next step.
 Or something else may have given rise to two Ctrl/Alt/Del events for me...
 I'm not sure.
 When I DID close the design window before running the report, ooBase "behaved".
+I hope that this rough edge no longer exists, now that we have ooBase ver 3.x... but if it does, you know how to avoid it!
 End of Aside.)

 That's it!
 You've seen Report Builder in action, I hope.
 I was delighted by how easily it installed, how well a "third party extension" integrated with the main ooBase code.